InternationalColorConsortium/DemoIccMAX/README.md

 The International Color Consortium encourages vendors to support the ICC profile format and the workflows required to use ICC profiles.

-The iccdev project (formally known as DemoIccMAX) provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of ICC based color management profiles based on the [ICC profile specification](http://www.color.org/icc_specs2.xalter) and
+The iccDEV project (formally known as DemoIccMAX) provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of ICC based color management profiles based on the [ICC profile specification](http://www.color.org/icc_specs2.xalter) and